The Energy Crunch, in Six Paragraphs

 Renewables are so far mostly exempt from this—except in Europe.
 In most of the world, renewables are filling in the gap that natural gas has left.
 There just aren’t enough of them.
 The one exception is in Europe, which now uses wind power for 13 percent of its electricity.
 Its energy crunch has been intensified by a lack of strong offshore winds this season, worsening its need for natural gas.

 This is, in part, a product of the specific moment we’re in—not only in the energy transition, but in the economic cycle.
 Major fossil-fuel producers are fighting over the structure of the post-COVID economy.
 That means, for now, that they are at their huffiest.
 For American fracking firms, that means withholding oil and gas production to demonstrate that fracking can be a profitable enterprise.
 For OPEC, that means slowly ramping up supply in order to raise concerns about declining investment in oil.
-For Russia, that means demonstrating how much Russia needs its natural gas.
+For Russia, that means demonstrating how much Europe needs its natural gas.

-Over the past decade, governments and companies have built the global energy system around natural gas almost as a second thought; it was the cheapest fuel, and easy to integrate into existing systems, so its share of energy production grew and grew.
+Over the past decade, governments and companies have built the global energy system around natural gas almost without a second thought; it was the cheapest fuel, and easy to integrate into existing systems, so its share of energy production grew and grew.
 Now they are running into its problems for the first time—its high costs, unreliability, and dependence on just-in-time systems to deliver it just in time.
 Governments and companies have set the system up such that natural gas is the world’s indispensable swing fuel, available to fill in the gap in an emergency, but everyone can’t draw on its stores at once.
 In some ways, the world is learning what Texas learned this past winter: In a crisis, natural gas is just as variable as renewables.